rcazzara/seldovia/_people/Bowen_Captain_Henry_Richard.md

 opportunities for fishing on Kodiak Island were exceptional.
-He told a government official that "fishermen with a limited amount of capital can establish themselves most readily in a lucrative business on Kodiak Island…".
+He told a government official that "fishermen with a limited amount of capital can establish themselves most readily in a lucrative business on Kodiak Islandâ€¦".
 Bowen returned to Gloucester several times after moving to Alaska, but no amount of persuasion on his part could induce any of the New England fishermen to move to Alaska.
 He married Vavara (Barbara) Annie NAUMOFF in Kodiak and had 9 children: Rufus, Florence, Lydia, Elizabeth, Harriet, Fred, Barbara, Ollie and David.
-Mrs. Bowen was "the Russian woman who showed Mother how to make those wonderful fish pies the Russians called"perog", and the Bowens were anxious for the schoolroom in St. Paul to be finished so they too could send their children to school, Rufus, Ollie and David had gone to school in Kodiak." *From Humboldt to Kodiak* by Fred Roscoe, 1992**
+Mrs.Â Bowen was "the Russian woman who showed Mother how to make those wonderful fish pies the Russians called"perog", and the Bowens were anxious for the schoolroom in St.Â Paul to be finished so they too could send their children to school, Rufus, Ollie and David had gone to school in Kodiak." *From Humboldt to Kodiak* by Fred Roscoe, 1992**